-- Junior.
-Juniors (U21) are civilians who are under the age of 21 on the first day of a competition. - b) Intermediate Junior.
-Intermediate Juniors (U18) are competitors who are under the age of 18 on the first day of a competition. - Sub-Junior.
-Sub-Juniors (U15) are competitors who are under the age of 15 on the first day of a competition. - d) Senior.
-Seniors (O60) are civilians whose 60th birthday occurred before the first day of a competition. - e) Grand Senior.
+- a) Junior U21.
+Juniors (U21) are civilians who are under the age of 21 on the first day of a competition. - b) Intermediate Junior U18.
+Intermediate Juniors (U18) are competitors who are under the age of 18 on the first day of a competition. - c) Sub-Junior U15.
+Sub-Juniors (U15) are competitors who are under the age of 15 on the first day of a competition. - d) Senior O60.
+Seniors (O60) are civilians whose 60th birthday occurred before the first day of a competition. - e) Grand Senior O70.
 Grand Seniors are competitors whose 70th birthday occurred before the first day of the competition.